-Fourth, the adoption of chronic budget deficits that increase the public debt-to-GDP ratio is another serious mistake, and a source of repeated failures on the part of heterodox policymakers.
+Forth, the adoption of chronic budget deficits that increase the public debt to GDP ratio is another serious mistake, and a source of repetitive failures on the part of heterodox policymakers.
 It is probably the worst virus suffered by some post-Keynesians and classical-developmentalists.
 Keynes abhorred such policies.
 Nevertheless they are often adopted in his name.
-In 1991, I and Fernando Dall'Acqua published a paper in the Journal of Post Keynesian Economics defending Keynes from this type of populism.
+In 1991, Fernando Dall'Acqua and I published a paper in the Journal of Post Keynesian Economics defending Keynes from this type of populism.
 True, the proponents of chronic budget deficits say that they only defend this kind of policy when there is insufficiency of demand, and that makes it counter-cyclical.
 Actually, they have such a loose concept of insufficiency of demand that every economic condition fits in it and wrongly legitimizes expansionary fiscal policy.

-Thus, social-developmentalism lacks the statute of a theoretical system; it does not have the models of new developmentalism that I will summarize as follows: the tendency to the cyclical and chronic overvaluation of the exchange rate; the investment rate as a function of the exchange rate combined with the claim that besides demand business enterprises require access to it to invest; the model of the Dutch disease; the model of the substitution of foreign for domestic savings; etc. It also makes serious policy mistakes, which originate from its difficulty in understanding the logic of capitalist development - an often perverse logic, but from which the policymaker cannot escape.
-Take, for instance, the perverse logic of economic crises and the required adjustments.
-They reduce the wages of workers, while they preserve the interests, real-estate rents and dividends of rentiers.
-But they also preserve the profits - and this is good, because the objective of the adjustment is to restore the profit rate, upon which the resumption of investments depend.
+Thus, social-developmentalism not only lacks the statute of theoretical system, not only does not have the models of new developmentalism that I will summarize in the next section - the tendency to the cyclical and chronic overvaluation of the exchange rate, the investment rate as a function of the exchange rate combined with the claim that besides demand business enterprises require access to it to invest, the model of the Dutch disease, the model of the substitution of foreign for domestic savings, etc. It also makes serious policy mistakes, which originate from its difficulty in understanding the logic of capitalist development - an often perverse logic, but from which the policymaker cannot scape.
+Take, for instance, the economic crises and the cost of macroeconomic adjustments.
+They fall on the workers, whose wages are reduced, and on the rentiers, whose interests rates and also the price of assets fall, and not on profits, because the objective of the adjustment is to restore the profit rate.

-Actually, the adoption of the social-developmental policies that I just criticized plus ignorance of the new models that new developmentalism has brought to the fore are the main reasons for the frequent failure of heterodox policies in developing countries.
+Actually, the adoption of social-developmental policies that I just criticized plus its ignorance of the new models that new developmentalism brought to the fore are the main reasons for the frequent failure of heterodox policies in developing countries.
 Take the recent case of Brazil.
-The Lula administration (2003-2010), which benefited from a commodity boom, profited from the opportunity to increase the minimum wage, thus reducing the inequality.
-But it made the major mistake of letting the exchange rate become dramatically overvalued: during the 8 years of his administration, it went from R\$5.1 per US dollar in the first month to just R\$1.90 in the last one, December 2010.8 In consequence, the large increase in the domestic market that the competent distributive policy and the commodity boom created was fully captured by imports.
+The Lula administration (2003-2010), which was benefited by a commodity boom, profited from the opportunity to increase the minimum wage, thus reducing the inequality.
+But it made the major mistake of letting the exchange rate to become dramatically overvalued: during the eight years of his administration, it went from R\$ 5.1 per dollar in the first month to just R\$ 1.90 the last one, December 2010.14 In consequence, the large increase of the domestic market that the competent distributive policy and the commodity boom created was fully captured by imports.
 The Brazilian manufacturing industry, which began losing the foreign markets to other countries, also lost the domestic market to importers.